 Lord Krishna: Was he a Bad Father or the Naughtiest One

 Krishna had 80 sons from his 8 foremost queens.
-Many of us do not know that Samba was one of the sons of Lord-Krishna.
-He was very mischievous, stubborn and always used to misbehave with Krishna’s younger wives.
-He got fed up by his wicked acts and later on cursed him with a skin disease.
+Many of us do not know that Samba was one of the sons of Lord Krishna.
+He was very mischievous, stubborn, and always used to misbehave with Krishna’s younger wives.
+He got fed up with his wicked acts and later on cursed him with a skin disease.
 However, his most obedient and popular son in Hinduism is Pradyumna.

 Lord Brahmana: Yes, He was a Father too

-A Very few people know, that Lord Brahmana was a very kind-hearted father.
-He was a father of a renowned- sage-Kardam Jee(Ji).
-KardamJi was born from the Shadow of Lord-Brahmana.
-He has a beautiful (vimaana) vehicle equipped with all kinds of luxuries.
+Very few people know, that Lord Brahmana was a very kind-hearted father.
+He was the father of a renowned- sage-Kardam Jee(Ji).
+Karami was born from the Shadow of Lord-Brahmana.
+He has a beautiful (vimana) vehicle equipped with all kinds of luxuries.
 Further on, he married a beautiful girl- Devahooti who was one of the daughters of Manu and latterly, had nine- daughters with her Nine-Different Forms.
-However, the expounded version (Katha) of Sage- Kardamji’s life is depicted in Bhaagvat Puraana.
+However, the expounded version (Katha) of Sage- Kardamji’s life is depicted in Bhagavata Purana.

 We have discussed here the elucidated stories about the brave fathers and their gutsy sons of former times.
 A Father is someone who can share his knowledge and life’s fundamentals to help a family grow and develop steadily.
 He is the one who helps his kids learn proper boundaries and consequences.

 Wish you all a very Happy Father’s Day. !!!!